Columbia Police Department (Missouri)

-The Columbia Police Department (CPD) is the principal law enforcement agency serving the city of Columbia, Missouri in the United States.
-It protects a metropolitan population of nearly 127,000 with 187 sworn police officers.
+The Columbia Police Department (CPD) is the principal law enforcement agency serving the city of Columbia, Missouri, in the United States.
+It has 187 sworn police officers.

 Bureaus

-The Columbia Police Department is made up of four Bureaus.
-The Administrative Bureau, headed by the Chief of Police and the Administrative Support, Operations and Operations Support Bureaus, each led by Assistant Chiefs.
+The Columbia Police Department is made up of four bureaus: the Administrative Bureau, the Chief of Police and the Administrative Support, Operations Bureaus and Operations Support Bureaus.

-Administrative Bureau
+Administrative Bureaus

 The Administrative Bureau is the smallest of the four bureaus and contains the Office of the Chief of Police, Deputy Chief of Police, the Armory, Public Relations Unit, Accreditation Manager, Neighborhood Services Officer, the Budget and Financial Management Specialist, and the Legal Advisor.

-The Chief oversees the Deputy Chief and the Public Relations Unit as well as working with the Legal Advisor.
-The Public Relations Unit includes the Neighborhood Services Officer.

-The Deputy Chief is responsible for the Accreditation Manager, the Budget and Financial Management Specialist, and the three bureau commanders.
+The Deputy Chief is responsible for the three bureau commanders.

 Administrative Support Bureau

-The Administrative Support Bureau includes the Internal Affairs Unit, Training and Recruitment Unit and Records Unit, as well as the Building and Vehicle (fleet) maintenance personnel.
-In addition, The SWAT and Crisis Negotiation Team (CNT) fall under this bureau as well.
+The Administrative Support Bureau includes the Internal Affairs Unit, Training and Recruitment Unit and Records Unit, as well as the building and vehicle (fleet) maintenance personnel.
+The Internal Affairs Unit consists of a sergeant and an officer; it became operational in February 2008.
+The SWAT and Crisis Negotiation Team (CNT) is under this bureau as well.

-Internal Affairs Unit

-The Internal Affairs Unit consists of a sergeant and an officer who are responsible for the daily functions of the unit.
-These individuals have investigative experience and have received specialized training in the area of internal affairs investigations.

-The Internal Affairs Unit became operational in February 2008 as a result of the department's desire to bring internal investigations and employee recognition to current national standards.
-The members of the P.S.U. provide a transparent investigative function for those incidences which result in compliments or complaints about actions of department employees, and monitor and administrate the Employee Recognition, Mandatory Review and Early Intervention programs in a manner that is fair to all parties involved.

-Training and Recruitment Unit

-The Training and Recruitment Unit (TRU), in conjunction with the Columbia City Human Resources Department, is responsible for all new hires to the CPD.
-The TRU also supervises all department instructors and ensures that all department in-service training adheres to Missouri POST standards.
-The unit also supervises the Field Training program which is responsible for recruit officer training.
-The TRU is headquartered at the Columbia Police Regional Training Center located just south of the city along US Highway 63.
+The Training and Recruitment Unit, in conjunction with the Columbia City Human Resources Department, is responsible for all new hires to the CPD.
+The unit also supervises the Field Training program, a program for recruiting officer training.
+The TRU is headquartered at the Columbia Police Regional Training Center, located just south of the city along US Highway 63.

-Records Unit

-The Records Unit is made up of civilian staff who are responsible for filling police criminal, arrest, incident and accident reports with local courts as needed and maintaining all police reports for statistical purposes.
-In addition, the Records Unit is responsible for filing Uniform Crime Report (UCR) data to the FBI each year, and handling open records or "Sunshine" records requests from citizens, media and interested organizations.
+The Records Unit is made up of civilian staff who are responsible for filling police reports with local courts.
+This unit is responsible for filing Uniform Crime Reports (UCR) data to the Federal Bureau of Investigation each year.